 Introduction to Fact Sheets

-In my introduction to fact sheets on this website ConsultingFootPain I will bring to bring a range of information about the five main foot problems that I refer to as ‘the big five’.
+In introducing this article about fact sheets on this website ConsultingFootPain I will convey information about the five key foot problems I refer to as ‘the big five’.
+Of course these are just five common problems but there are enough foot health concerns to fill every day of a diary!

 You can read what makes a good factsheet What should you ask from a factsheet? by clicking on the highlighted line.
+This ensures that you walk out with the necessary information to help decision making.
 The following factsheets can be found on my website.
 Most clinical services these days will provide either a stock fact sheet printed by a professional body or printed in-house.
+Always ask for written information as this is now part of standard practice in all professional fields of medicine.

-If you cannot find the information sheet you desire then do contact me at email@example.com or myfootjourneys.com.
+If you cannot find the information sheet you desire then do contact me at firstname.lastname@example.org.
 I will either find the information for you or I will write one for you for free.
 Let’s share with everyone.
+Reading score = 57

 The Big Five